junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 ICPSwap is a decentralized exchange that facilitates token trading and swapping by allowing tokens to be listed and liquidity pools to be created for different token pairs.

-As ICPSwap is a decentralized autonomous organization (DAO) controlled by the community members, to add a token to their list, you need to submit a proposal that will be voted on by the community members.
+And because ICPSwap is a decentralized autonomous organization (DAO) controlled by the community members, you need to submit a proposal for your proposal to be added on the exchange.
+This proposal will be voted on by the community members.
 If the proposal passes, the token will be listed on this exchange.

-We will create a proposal to add our token on ICPSwap in the following steps
+We will create a proposal to add our token on ICPSwap in the following steps.

 - Visit the [ICPSwap](https://oc.app/community/qhpy7-vqaaa-aaaar-aurxa-cai/channel/146905696808670344863162689200573775433) community group on OpenChat
 - CLick on te three dots in the right corner ans select `make proposal`